mtlynch/mtlynch.io/content/posts/aardvarkd/index.md

 {{<img src="joel-lighting.webp" max-width="500px" caption="Joel Spolsky isn't this luminsecent in real life.">}}

 The film flits from topic to topic without ever landing on a cohesive story.
 Is it a story about the interns' project?
 Or is it about the interns themselves?
 Or is it a story about Fog Creek as a company?
-Or tech culture in the mid-2000s?

 Still, I found it compelling.

-There's a voiceover from Jessica Livingston that summarizes what makes the film engaging despite its flaws:
+Towards the end of the movie, Jessica Livingston gives a voiceover that captures so crisply what makes the film engaging:

 > A lot of these tech startup founders who are extremely successful, back when they were getting started, they were terrified.
 >